Merulo/CompilerJFTT/README.md

 Second IR eliminates the problems created by FirstIR by removing implicit jumps and empty blocks.
 Each block (except the last, there is nowhere to jump) ends with either conditional jumps or direct jump to other block.
 This can be easily translated to a directed cycle graph.
+Which is easily translated to directed acyclic graph.
 Used optimizations:
 * removing unused iterators
 * removing add/sub when dealing with small constants and using inc/dec
-* fast mult/div by powers of 2
+* fast mul/div by powers of 2
 * fast mod by 2
 * removing unused calculations
 * replacing a/a by 1